fabriciohsilva/fabriciohsilva/README.md

 # 👨🏾‍💻 Fabrício Silva
-**`Cross-Platform Mobile App Developer`**
+**`Cross-Platform Mobile App Engineer`**

 ## Hello there 👋🏾

-I'm a Mobile Developer with over 7 years of experience in national and international projects, focusing on cross-platform applications using React Native, Ionic, Angular, TypeScript, Expo and with a backgrouond of native development using Kotlin/Java and Swift.
-Strong performance in agile environments (Scrum/Kanban), leading technical initiatives, internal workshops, and continuous improvement.
-Highlighted contributions in the banking sector with API integration, UI redesigns, and app store publishing.
+I'm a Mobile Engineer with over 7 years of experience in React Native, Android (Java/Kotlin), and Ionic/AngularJS.
+Proven ability to build scalable cross-platform apps, migrate legacy systems to modern stacks, and enhance app performance and UX through analytics and optimization.
+Have delivered financial applications, UI redesigns, and hybrid solutions for high-impact banking and enterprise clients.
+Strong background in agile environments and leading technical workshops.

 ---